-As the drought continues in California, it’s important for us to do our part to plant suitable trees for these conditions.
+As water use continues to tighten in California, it’s important for us to do our part to plant suitable trees for these conditions.
 Not only is it beneficial to save water for the environment, but you will also thank yourself when your water bill isn’t high.

 Chilopsis, also named Desert Willow, is native to Southwest desert washes.
 This habitat is a flat area that is dry for long periods, followed by flash flooding (or heavy rains.)
 They are fast-growing at first (about 3′ per year) and then eventually slow to develop the branches and bark.
 Desert Willows will drop their leaves early in fall but hang onto interesting seed pods through the winter.